Insert a drop cap

 The first character of the selected paragraph will be transformed into a drop cap.
 If you need the drop cap to include some more characters, add them manually: select the drop cap and type in other letters you need.

-To adjust the drop cap appearance (i.e. font size, type, decoration style or color), select the letter and use the corresponding icons at the top toolbar.
+To adjust the drop cap appearance (i.e. font size, type, decoration style or color), select the letter and use the corresponding icons at the Home tab of the top toolbar.

 When the drop cap is selected, it's surrounded by a frame (a container used to position the drop cap on the page).
 You can quickly change the frame size dragging its borders or change its position using the icon that appears after hovering your mouse cursor over the frame.

-To delete the added drop cap, select it, click the Insert Drop Cap icon at the top toolbar and choose the None option from the drop-down list.
+To delete the added drop cap, select it, click the Drop Cap icon at the Insert tab of the top toolbar and choose the None option from the drop-down list.

-To adjust the added drop cap parameters, select it, click the Insert Drop Cap icon at the top toolbar and choose the Drop Cap Settings option from the drop-down list.
+To adjust the added drop cap parameters, select it, click the Drop Cap icon at the Insert tab of the top toolbar and choose the Drop Cap Settings option from the drop-down list.
 The Drop Cap - Advanced Settings window will open:

 The Drop Cap tab allows to set the following parameters: